Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• deploymentId (string, required): Deployment ID
+• deploymentId (string, required): The deployment ID to retrieve logs for

 • limit (number, optional): Maximum number of log entries to return

-• teamId (string, optional): Team ID
+• teamId (string, optional): Team ID for team-scoped operations

 list_domains